 Situational coffee drinking doesn’t warrant every day consumption.

-Situational consumption is something I hope to consider since I enjoy a cup of virtually superior joe, or smooth green and white tea, while I hope to never take up a daily caffeine addiction again.
+Situational consumption is something I hope to consider since I enjoy a cup of qualitative joe, or smooth green and white tea, while I hope to never take up a daily caffeine addiction again.

 While Vietnam somehow had me drinking more coffee and caffeine than ever before, this heightened abuse prodded me to call it quits for 19 days and counting.
 For me I believe it’s for the best.